-Katherine A. Ates joined the university in January 2014 as vice president and chief of staff to the president.
+Katherine A. Ates joined the university in January 2014 as executive vice president and chief of staff to the president.

 She serves as a top adviser to President Ronald J. Daniels and as his liaison to key groups inside and outside the university.
 She helps to anticipate important issues and manage the university’s response and also directs the work of the president’s office and his staff.